laikal/HIKI-Notifier/README.md

 The application continues running in the Windows system tray.

-From the tray menu you can access available channel and notification actions, open HIKI Notifier, view program information, or exit the application.
+From the tray menu you can:

+- Open HIKI Notifier
+- Access available channel actions
+- Enable or disable channel notifications
+- Open available stream/content pages
+- Open program information
+- Exit the application

 To completely close HIKI Notifier, right-click the tray icon and select **Exit**.